 - How deep is the talent on the team?
 Where are the gaps?

-3. Make your first team meeting about them, not you.
 Too often, new managers step into a role and make a poor first impression by waxing poetically or nauseatingly about their own backgrounds and achievements.
-Resist the urge to make yourself the focal point and after a brief introduction, ask questions designed to help you better understand the team’s culture.
+Resist the urge to make yourself the focal point.
+After a brief introduction, ask questions designed to help you better understand the team’s culture:

 - What are you proud of that this group does particularly well?

 - What have been the major accomplishments over the last year?